ScilifelabDataCentre/RDM-guidelines/content/topics/research-involving-human-data.md

   * [The Patient Data Act](https://www.riksdagen.se/sv/dokument-lagar/dokument/svensk-forfattningssamling/patientdatalag-2008355_sfs-2008-355)
   * [The Biobank Act](https://www.riksdagen.se/sv/dokument-lagar/dokument/svensk-forfattningssamling/lag-2002297-om-biobanker-i-halso--och_sfs-2002-297)

 ## Who is responsible for the data?

+An important concept in GDPR is the [data controller](/topics/gdpr-legal-reference/#controller), which is the person or entity that determines the purposes and means of the processing of some personal data.

-The person who decides how and why the personal data should be processed is responsible for ensuring that the processing is done according to the law.
-That person is called the [Controller](/topics/gdpr-legal-reference/#controller) (of personal data).
-The Controller is typically the university employer of the principal investigator (PI).
-The PI should act as a representative of her university employer and is responsible for ensuring that personal data is handled correctly in her projects.
+Many people wrongly believe that the principal investigator in a research project is the controller for the project's data.
+In fact, this is practically never the case for Swedish academic research.
+Instead, the controller is typically the university (or sometimes the hospital) where the principal investigator is employed.
+That being said, the principal investigator should act as a representative of her institution and is responsible for ensuring that personal data is handled correctly in her projects.

+The data controller must be identified before any personal data is processed in the project, which means before the data is being collected.

 ## Sharing and publishing human data